 Parity errors on external cache reads to the interconnect become multibit ECC data errors and are handled as other multibit errors.

 Any single-bit or multiple-bit errors detected in the address interconnect are unrecoverable and are fatal to the operating system.

 The system chassis environment is monitored for key measures of system stability, such as temperature, airflow, and power supply performance.
-The system controller is constantly monitoring the system environmental sensors in order to have enough advance warning of a potential condition that the machine can be brought gracefully to a halt, avoiding physical damage to the system and possible corruption of data.
+The system controller is constantly monitoring the system environmental sensors in order to have enough advance warning of a potential condition so that the machine can be brought gracefully to a halt--avoiding physical damage to the system and possible corruption of data.

 The internal temperature of the system is monitored at key locations as a fail-safe mechanism.
 Based on temperature readings, the system can notify the administrator of a potential problem, begin an orderly shutdown, or power off the system immediately.

 The Sun Fire system system performs additional sensing to enhance the reliability by enabling constant health checks.
 DC voltages are monitored at key points within the system.
 DC current from each power supply is monitored and reported to the system controller.
 The CPU power control will shut down any overheating CPU without shutting down the system.